Career, Salary and Education Information

 In movie production, art directors collaborate with directors to determine what sets will be needed for the film and what style or look the sets should have.
 They hire and supervise a staff of assistant art directors or set designers to complete designs.

-Art directors hold about 74,600 jobs.
-The industries that employ the most art directors are as follows:
+Art directors hold about 121,500 jobs jobs.
+The largest employers of art directors are as follows:

 Get the education you need: Find schools for Art Directors near you!